BaseMax/TravelPlannerGraphQLTS/README.md

 - `deletePOI`: Remove a Point of Interest (POI) from the database.
 - `addCollaborator`: Invite a user to collaborate on a trip by adding them to the list of collaborators.
 - `removeCollaborator`: Remove a collaborator from a trip.
+- `deleteUser`: Delete the user account along with all associated data (trips, activities, etc.).
+- `deleteTrip`: Delete a trip along with its itinerary and associated data.
+- `deleteActivity`: Delete an activity from the database.
+- `acceptCollaborationInvite`: Accept a collaboration invitation for a trip.
+- `declineCollaborationInvite`: Decline a collaboration invitation for a trip.
+- `markNotificationAsRead`: Mark a notification as read once the user has viewed it.

 ### Subscriptions (Real-time Updates):